awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Security.md

 1. Download the certificate\.

-   For information about downloading certificates, see [Using SSL/TLS to Encrypt a Connection to a DB Cluster](UsingWithRDS.SSL.md)\.
+   For information about downloading certificates, see [Using SSL/TLS to encrypt a connection to a DB cluster](UsingWithRDS.SSL.md)\.

 1. Import the certificate into your operating system\.